 Nothing is better than spending the day outside surrounded in the beauty of nature.
 Walking through a botanical garden can be relaxing, invigorating and a fun, learning experience.
-Arkansas is the natural state and our mild winters allow us to have quite a few great botanical gardens.
+Arkansas is the Natural State, and our mild winters allow us to have quite a few great botanical gardens.
 During the spring and summer, these places come alive with color and life.

 Many botanical gardens feature native plants, so you can learn a little about the flora of the state while being surrounded by nature.
-A few of these gardens are either in the city limits or close enough to make a quick trip.
+A few of these gardens are in Little Rock city limits or close enough to make a quick trip.
 Garvan Gardens in Hot Springs is just a few hours away, but Wildwood Park is in the city.
 Even if you're staying in downtown, you can take a trip to the Arkansas Historic Museum and see their herbal garden.
 You could also consider the Gardens at the Old Mill.

 This 86-acre site currently includes seasonal plantings in a small area, a meadow where you can spot wildlife, a lakeside hiking trail, and a self-guided tree identification tour.
 The master plan for the site includes a more impressive planted garden.
 However, it's worth looking at in its current state.
-Located at the Fayetteville-Springdale border on Crossover Road (Highway 265).

 Wildwood's gardens are located on 105 acres with a mission to celebrate the arts and nature.
 The gardens of Wildwood include the pavilion daffodil garden, which is a spring daffodil and a flowering tree garden.
 You can also find The Richard C. Butler Arboretum featuring natural woodland plants, the Bruce Garden featuring native perennials, ferns and grasses, the Doris Gay Asian Garden, the Hunter's Glen and the BOP Water Garden.
 The gardens are located in Chenal Valley, just a 20-minute drive from downtown Little Rock.

 While not a garden in its purest sense, the Historic Arkansas Museum's tour has lots of great plants to look at.
 Most notable is the medicinal herb garden.
 It features native and imported plants used by settlers and native Americans for healing.
 It is located outside of the Woodruff Print Shop.
-The Museum can be found at 200 E. Third Street in downtown Little Rock.

 It's not your traditional garden, but leave it to a water bottling company to say, "Forget the soil."
 The Mountain Valley Spring Water company has some hydroponic gardens on their tour showing how plants can be grown in natural mineral water without soil.